-Page Life Expectancy (PLE) is a measure of the duration (in seconds) a data file page is expected to stay in SQL Server’s buffer pool.
-Please keep in mind that this metric is not an aggregate or accumulation, but simply a point in time value which DBAs will query out of the Buffer Manager.
+PLE is a measure of the length of time (in seconds) a data file page is expected to stay in SQL Server’s buffer pool.
+This metric is not an aggregate or accumulation, but simply a point-in-time value that DBAs will query out of the Buffer Manager.

 Troubleshooting Low SQL Server Page Life Expectancy

 There are several reasons why PLE values may be trending low.
 It’s important to troubleshoot the problem because the solution isn’t the same for every root cause.
 Here are three of the culprits most likely to be slowing down your PLE: